aantron/ocaml.org/data/planet/ambassadortothecomputers/reading-camlp4-part-10-custom-lexers.md

   <span class="k">end</span><span class="o">;</span>
 </code></pre>
 </div>
 <p>The <code>Filter</code> module provides filters over token streams.
-We don&rsquo;t have a need for it in the JSON example, but it&rsquo;s interesting to see how it is implemented in the default lexer and used in the OCaml parser.
+We don’t have a need for it in the JSON example, but it’s interesting to see how it is implemented in the default lexer and used in the OCaml parser.
 The argument to <code>mk</code> is a function indicating whether a string should be treated as a keyword (i.e. the literal string is used in the grammar), and the default lexer uses it to filter the token stream to convert identifiers into keywords.
-If we wanted the JSON parser to be extensible, we would need to take this into account; instead we&rsquo;ll just stub out the functions:</p>
+If we wanted the JSON parser to be extensible, we would need to take this into account; instead we’ll just stub out the functions:</p>
 <div class="highlight"><pre><code class="ocaml">  <span class="k">module</span> <span class="nc">Filter</span> <span class="o">=</span>
   <span class="k">struct</span>
     <span class="k">type</span> <span class="n">token_filter</span> <span class="o">=</span>